Skip to content.

 Retrieval activities (such as the use of thinking frames at the start of a new topic) are used to revisit previous learning.
 This supports the development of interconnecting schemas in the long term memory and develops long lasting memory.

-Although PSHE is taught as discrete lessons within a blocked week every half term, we believe that PSHE plays a vital part of a child’s development and therefore PSHE is integrated throughout the curriculum, it is displayed across the school and it is evident throughout the school day.
+Although PSHE is taught as discrete, weekly lessons, we believe that PSHE plays a vital part of a child’s development and therefore PSHE is integrated throughout the curriculum, it is displayed across the school and it is evident throughout the school day.

 Our school is situated in a thriving, yet busy multicultural area of West London.
 The curriculum is therefore enhanced through external visitors and enrichment activities with an emphasis on respecting others and being safe.
 We participate in the Think Equal Project for the EYFS, Black History Month, Road Safety Week, Walking to School Week, PANTs week and the Speak Out, Stay Safe Programme with the NSPCC.